Preparing Files for Letterpress

 The Use of Solid Fill

-- Letterpress will not recognize CMYK or RGB Colours
+- – Letterpress will not recognise CMYK or RGB Colours

 Bite & Kiss

-- With leterpress you can use an inkless blind impression where the image is created with just a bite impression in the paper surface.
+- – With letterpress you can use an inkless blind impression where the image is created with just a bite impression in the paper surface.